/*

 May 22, 2023

 WHAT IS THIS??
 A reminder to higher education and financial institutions subject to the Gramm-Leach-Bliley Act (GLBA): the deadline to comply with FTC’s revised Standards for Safeguarding Customer Information, aka “The Safeguards Rule,” is here.
-Covered institutions must comply by June 9, 2023.
+Covered institutions must comply with the GLBA Compliance Safeguards Deadline by June 9, 2023.

 This revised rule expanded the definition of “financial institution” to cover entities engaged in activities that are incidental to financial activities, including “finders” – companies that bring together buyers and sellers of products and services.
 This revised rule is more onerous and looks almost identical to the NYDFS Cybersecurity Regulation.
 For a list of those types of companies that must comply, view them here.